 For Iraqis, the five years since the ouster of Saddam have been a period of turmoil and bloodletting.

 The war has killed tens of thousands of Iraqi civilians since the US-led invasion.
+Between 104 000 and 223 000 people died from March 2003 to June 2006 alone, according to the World Health Organisation.

 The songs of joy that greeted the American tanks when they reached Baghdad have long since become cries of hatred.